sansfrontiere/own/_pages/services.md

 slide_template:
   - default
 ---
+<h1 class="tp-hp-intro lighter">At Sans Frontiere we continually invest in our multi-channel approach, building knowledge across many different markets and communication services; this makes it possible for us to deliver dynamic, inspiring and effective solutions and results for all of our clients’ needs, no matter how varied they are.
+See below for the services we can offer you.</h1>
 <ul class="thumbs">
 <li id="webdev"><a href="services/web-design/"><img class="size-full wp-image-35" title="Web Design" src="/wp-content/uploads/2014/12/webdev1over.jpg" alt="Web Design" /></a></li>
 <li id="digiads"><a href="services/digital-advertising/"><img class="size-full wp-image-35" title="Digital Advertising" src="/wp-content/uploads/2014/12/digiads1over.jpg" alt="Digital Advertising" /></a></li>